Duck family (Disney): Donald Duck

-Donald Duck (born March 13, 1913) is the son of Quackmore and Hortense Duck, and the most well-known member of the family.
-He is the nephew of Scrooge McDuck, the older twin brother of Della Duck, and the uncle of her sons Huey, Dewey, and Louie Duck.
+Donald Duck (born June 9, c.
+1920) is the ill-tempered but good-hearted son of Quackmore and Hortense Duck, and the most well-known member of the family.
+He is the nephew of Scrooge McDuck, the twin brother of Della Duck, and the uncle of her triplet sons Huey, Dewey, and Louie Duck.
 His girlfriend is Daisy Duck.
-He does not have any children of his own, but he is very close with his nephews Huey, Dewey, and Louie Duck.
-In some stories Donald is the triplet's legal guardian, such as in the 1942 film The New Spirit in which Donald lists the boys as dependants on his income tax form.
+He does not have any children of his own, but is the legal guardian of his nephews, as seen for example in the 1942 film The New Spirit in which Donald lists the boys as dependants on his income tax form.
+In the 1959 cartoon How to Have an Accident at Work Donald and Daisy have an unnamed toddler son.

 Della Duck

-Della Duck (called Dumbella in Donald's Nephews; born May 6, 1915) is the mother of Huey, Dewey, and Louie Duck, the younger twin sister of their uncle Donald Duck, and the niece of their grand-uncle Scrooge McDuck.
+Della Duck (called Dumbella in Donald's Nephews; born June 9, c.
+1920) is the mother of Huey, Dewey, and Louie Duck, the younger twin sister of their uncle Donald Duck, and the niece of their grand-uncle Scrooge McDuck.
 She was first described as Donald Duck's cousin, but was later referred to as Donald's twin sister.
 She was first mentioned in a 1937 Donald Duck Sunday strip on October 17, 1937, in which she writes a letter explaining to Donald that she is sending her sons to stay with him.

 Della made her first animated appearance in DuckTales (2017), with her sons discovering she was previously a companion of Scrooge and Donald's in their adventures.
 Dewey and his brothers set out to investigate the cause of her disappearance along with Webby Vanderquack.
 In the Christmas episode, "Last Christmas", it is revealed that as kids, Donald used to insult Della by calling her "Dumbella", a reference to her name in Donald's Nephews.
 She is voiced by Paget Brewster.
 Della Duck was married to ?
-Duck and had three triplet sons, Huey, Dewey and Louie.
+Duck and had three triplet sons, Huey, Dewey, and Louie.